Brant-Skywalker/CS143/README.md

 ### Important Information

-Unfortunately, I'm not a Stanford student! :wink: Lab assignments will be marked completed only after the *entire* test scripts have been passed, unless stated otherwise.
+Unfortunately, I'm not a Stanford student! :wink: Assignments are marked completed only after the *entire* test scripts have been passed, unless otherwise stated.

 ### Current Progress